Leveraging the Power of City Parks

 An advocacy training workshop in partnership with the Pennsylvania Horticultural Society is held in Philadelphia, PA.
 Subsequent workshops are held in Boston, Los Angeles, and St. Louis.

-It Takes a Partnership: Urban Parks in the 21st Century Workshop Held
+It Takes a Partnership: Urban Parks in the 21st Century Conference Held

 Urban Park and Recreation Summit Held